bhermanmit/ans_cd/source/tracks/poster_tr13.rst

 Nonproliferation & Nuclear Safeguards
 -------------------------------------

-* :download:`Steven Stribling, University of Tennessee Knoxville.
-Methodology of Investigating Illicit Nuclear Material at Border Crossings.
+* :download:`Steven Stribling, University of Tennessee.
+A Methodology of Investigating Resources for Illicit Trafficking of Radiological and Nuclear Materials at International Crossings.
 Nonproliferation & Nuclear Safeguards <../docs/262.pdf>`